karljs/bash-bookmark/README.md

 current one.
 See the installation instructions below for tips.

 ## Warning
 This is unpolished software.
-It is still missing many key features, such as ~~handling directories with spaces in them~~ and deleting/overwriting bookmarks.

-Further, it offers no protection against malicious code inserted in the script or in the configuration file.

-I assume no liablity for anyone using this that breaks their system.
+You are likely to encounter bugs.
+Reports and patches are appreciated.

 ## Installation
 First, place this script somewhere on your $PATH.